VinitKumar01/2025-Daily-Code-Logs/README.md

 24-7-2025 || Learnt to use supabase in project with authentication, real-time data triggers, storage bucket and also security policies based on authentication.

 25-7-2025 || Learnt basics of backend development in rust with actix.

+26-7-2025 || Learnt basics about search engine indexing and the maths behind it.